 In addition to communications support, the pro bono committee also provides volunteer event support as well as monetary value from financial support and donations.

-WWPR’s previous pro bono clients include The Children’s Law Center, The DC Rape Crisis Center, Safe Shores – the DC Children’s Advocacy Center and Doorways for Women and Families.
+WWPR’s previous pro bono clients include Thrive DC, The Children’s Law Center, The DC Rape Crisis Center, Safe Shores – the DC Children’s Advocacy Center and Doorways for Women and Families.

 WWPR’s Professional Development Committee hosts monthly professional development brown-bag lunch sessions, most of which are free to members.
 The popular sessions engage PR professionals with interesting topics, knowledgeable presenters, and diverse venues.
-Our luncheons draw an average of 45 participants who want to stay up-to-date with the latest trends in our rapidly changing profession.
+Our luncheons draw participants who want to stay up-to-date with the latest trends in our rapidly changing profession.

 This committee also organizes popular events including WWPR’s January Annual Meeting and the Media Roundtable, featuring leading journalists discussing the latest issues affecting the area’s newsrooms and how to best pitch the media.

 WWPR established its Strategic Partnerships and Sponsorships Committee to form beneficial relationships with women’s groups, professional societies, and like-minded organizations.
 The purpose is to increase awareness of WWPR, secure sponsorships for key events, and network with and learn about other groups in the community.